graphiks/Port-Windows-11-Raphael/guide/install-1.md

 resizepart $
 ```
 > Parted will now ask you for the end value.
-> You can choose the size you want.
+> You can choose the size you want, as long as it is lower than the value it provides to you.
 In this example we resize it to 32GB
 ```cmd
 32GB
 ```